UMM-CSci-4453-Fall-2017/final-project-twomonitorsonekeyboard/IntroductionToOracle.md

 * _DistinctFeaturesOfOracle.md_: explores two big aspects of OracleDB.

-* MariaDB\_VS\_OracleDB: gives a brief over of the differences between what it sounds like.
+* _mariadbVSoracledb_: gives a brief over of the differences between what it sounds like.

 * _DBASetUpGuide_: contains an explanation of what it took to set up the 'behind the scenes' of using our Oracle database.